-Policy DM15B - Conversion of Rural Buildings to Commercial or Community Use
+Policy DM15B - Conversion of Rural Buildings to Commercial or Community Use brownfield sites available in the locality.
+This is because development of this kind is treated as if it were greenfield development.

 Proposals to convert agricultural or other rural buildings tor commercial or community use will be permitted subject to their fulfilling criteria B to G of Policy 15A.